Building a clean model tutorial

 We now run the simulation: the robot will collapse, since the joints are not controlled by default.
 When we added the joints in the previous stage, we created joints in force/torque mode, but their motor or controller was disabled (by default).
 We can now adjust our joints to our requirements.
 In our case, we want a simple PID controller for each one of them.
 In the joint dynamic properties, we click Motor enabled and adjust the maximum torque.
 We then click Control loop enabled and select Position control (PID).
 We now run the simulation again: the robot should hold its position.
 Try to switch the current physics engine to see if the behaviour is consistent across all supported physics engines.
 You can do this via the appropriate toolbar button, or in the general dynamics properties.

 During simulation, we now verify the scene dynamic content via the Dynamic content visualization & verification toolbar button.
 Now, only items that are taken into account by the physics engine will be display, and the display is color-coded.
 It is very important to always do this, and specially when your dynamic model doesn't behave as expected, in order to quickly debug the model.
-Similarly, always look at the scene hierarchy during simulation: dynamically enabled objects should display a ball-bounding icon on the right-hand side of their name.
+Similarly, always look at the scene hierarchy during simulation: dynamically enabled objects should display a ball-bounding icon on the right-hand side of their alias.

 [Dynamic content visualization & verification]